What is a charging order?

 A charging order should be taken very seriously as you may lose your home if you don’t repay your debt.
 A creditor who has obtained a charging order against you can take this a step further and apply for the court to grant an ‘order of sale’, which will force you to sell your home.

-If your creditor is seeking to take out a charging order or an order of sale against you, then you should consult a solicitor or public access licensed barrister, either of whom should specialise in property law.
+If your creditor is seeking to take out a charging order or an order of possession for sale, then you should consult a solicitor or public access licensed barrister, either of whom should specialise in property law.

 When Can A Creditor Apply For A Charing Order?